Global Profiling Engine

 As you would for real-time aggregation, add a

-clones.hapee-lb.cfghaproxypeers mypeersbind :10000server enterprise1server gpe 192.168.50.40:10000table st_responsetime type string len 64 size 100k expire 1h store gpt0table st_responsetime.aggregate type string len 64 size 100k expire 1h store gpt0hapee-lb.cfghaproxypeers mypeersbind :10000server enterprise1server gpe 192.168.50.40:10000table st_responsetime type string len 64 size 100k expire 1h store gpt0table st_responsetime.aggregate type string len 64 size 100k expire 1h store gpt0Be sure that the hostname of the HAProxy Enterprise node and the hostname of the Global Profiling Engine instance that you specify are the configured hostnames of those instances.
+.aggclones.hapee-lb.cfghaproxypeers mypeersbind :10000server enterprise1server gpe 192.168.50.40:10000table st_responsetime type string len 64 size 100k expire 1h store gpt0table st_responsetime.agg type string len 64 size 100k expire 1h store gpt0hapee-lb.cfghaproxypeers mypeersbind :10000server enterprise1server gpe 192.168.50.40:10000table st_responsetime type string len 64 size 100k expire 1h store gpt0table st_responsetime.agg type string len 64 size 100k expire 1h store gpt0Be sure that the hostname of the HAProxy Enterprise node and the hostname of the Global Profiling Engine instance that you specify are the configured hostnames of those instances.
 Use the

 Restart HAProxy Enterprise.

 Verify the setup.
 First, check that the HAProxy Enterprise admin logs show that the Update module is downloading the map file successfully.
 If there was an error, it will be written there.
-If everything worked, there will be no output (no errors).
+If it succeeded, the module produces a log like this:

 Do you have any suggestions on how we can improve the content of this page?